 Liquidity describes the ability of a company to generate sufficient cash flows to meet the cash requirements of its business, including working capital needs, debt service obligations, capital expenditure, operating losses acquisitions and contractual obligations and commitments.
-For the fiscal years 2021, 2022 and 2023, our principal sources of liquidity have been cash generated from operations, available committed facilities including the existing working capital lines, on the fiscal year 2021 the sale to EP Bidco, A.S. of the 50% of the stock of Supratuc, as well as cash generated from the sale of certain real estate.
-We expect that following the Offering, our principal sources of liquidity will be cash generated from operations, available committed facilities including the Confirming and Guarantee Facilities, our existing cash and cash equivalents and working capital.
+For the fiscal years 2022, 2023 and 2024, our principal sources of liquidity have been cash generated from operations, available committed facilities including the existing working capital lines, on the fiscal year 2024.
+We expect that following the Offering, our principal sources of liquidity will be cash generated from operations, available committed facilities including the Promissory note program, Confirming and Guarantee Facilities, our existing cash and cash equivalents and working capital.
 We intend to continue managing the disposal of non-core assets, including real estate assets.